 the artist’s task is not to find an audience, but to leave behind something for an audience to find.

-Once known as THE NOMAD JUNKIE due to his peripatetic lifestyle and artistic promiscuity, DENNIS LEROY KANGALEE is a poet, dramatist, essayist, and guerrilla filmmaker from Queens born to a Trinidadian couple.
-An eternal outsider, Kangalee – which literally means “the dispossessed” was originally a theater director during NYC’s final crumbling decade, the 1990’s, leading Dionysus 2000 Theater Lab, one of the most dynamic and politically progressive theater groups in NYC in the final days before 9/11.
+Once known as THE NOMAD JUNKIE due to his peripatetic lifestyle and artistic promiscuity, DENNIS LEROY KANGALEE is a writer, actor, and guerrilla filmmaker from Queens, born to a Trinidadian couple.
+An eternal outsider, Kangalee – which literally means “the dispossessed” was a theater director during NYC’s final crumbling decade, the 1990’s, leading Dionysus 2000 Theater Lab, one of the most dynamic and politically progressive theater groups in NYC in the final days before 9/11.
 Best known for his 2001 cult film “As an Act of Protest,” a powerful ‘line in the sand’ against racism and police brutality, he is the author of “Lying Meat & Other Poems Beneath The Oil,” (2010) and experimental hybrid works such as his ‘punk-performance’ “Gentrified Minds,” a virulent artistic demonstration against the corporatization of NYC and globalization of the world and numerous screenplays.

 Both personal and political, Kangalee’s art reflects his own anger and frustration as he sees the world’s injustice in an everyday observation.
 His point-of-view is always from that of the underdog and he is a devoted Marxist- Pan-Africanist-humanist and believes that art should illuminate, affirm and disturb — combating the forces of apathy and the colluding celebration of corporate values within the 21st-century capitalist zeitgeist.